smartFCA/paspailleur/docs/source/usage.rst

       }
    )

-Which is the intents behind the pattern classes, used to make the actual analysis.
+Which are the intents behind the pattern classes, used to make the actual analysis.

 Discover patterns in the data
 -----------------------------